dddjef/pulse/docs/index.rst

 The mysql adapter has been test with mariaDB 10 server.
 The mysql account you will mention needs to have permission to create or remove a database.
 The ftp account needs to write and delete in the root folder you will mention.

-This credentials are converted to URL, so you should avoid special characters like "@ :" into login or password.

 .. code-block:: ini